Tuesday, 31 December 2013

 I am having a great (although rather lively) time at Inverclyde on a residential trip.
 It's always so well organised and enjoyable for all concerned.
 I always find it strange to be in Largs midweek because I associate it with weekend trips.
 Of course we are up the hill so not actually in the town, but we drove along the front on our way here.
 I am delighted that from the window of my bedroom I can see the sea!
 I'm sure that I'm in the same room that I was in on my first trip here five years ago, because all of the other years I have been treated instead to views of the dustbins!

-Wednesday 27 November 2013
+Wednesday, 27 November 2013

 Lots to do

 An excellent day during which I felt I got a lot done and I was pleased with the way I tackled something tricky.
 I have to say that this week is very busy both socially and at work.
-I have a residential trip, I'm hosting book club, a Christmas night out and tonight a concert with James (Bare Naked Ladies).
+I have a residential trip, I'm hosting book club, a Christmas night out and tonight a concert with James (Bare Naked Ladies.)
 Now I dare say that I shall enjoy each and every one of these events, but four nights in a row is a bit much for me these days.
 Oh and I forgot that last night we went swimming and the night before I was at Fit Steps so it's almost like six nights in a row.
 Oh well, I will just have to relax and go with the flow!

-Sunday 24 November 2013
+Sunday, 24 November 2013

 Early to bed

 I'm very excited that I am in bed by 10 p.m.
 I am very tired because I slept very badly last night after my curry.
 (Why oh why do I persist in eating curries?
-Probably the delicious smell and taste I suppose) I had a dreadful nightmare about being on a cruise ship where I had to sleep in a dormitory that was like 3rd class in the Titanic, it was even open to the air and my bed was covered in snow.
+Probably the delicious smell and taste I suppose.)
+I had a dreadful nightmare about being on a cruise ship where I had to sleep in a dormitory that was like 3rd class in the Titanic, it was even open to the air and my bed was covered in snow.
 I woke with a headache that stayed all morning until Davie and I went for a walk to Rutherglen to Tesco where we had bacon rolls for lunch.
 I then reorganised all of my clothes drawers, an activity that gives me a great deal of satisfaction.
 Later James, Ally and Cat arrived home from their hill-walking weekend tired and happy and we all had dinner with Grandma.
 So here I am in bed - I need to get better sleep habits so this is a start.

-Saturday 23 November 2013
+Saturday, 23 November 2013

 Curry and Doctor

 Replete with curry I am relaxing after watching Dr Who - it was the 50th Anniversary today so there was a special episode called The Day of the Doctor.
 I have been looking forward to it for weeks and it did not disappoint.
 The plot was ambitious but somehow held together, and John Hurt worked well with Matt Smith and David Tennant.
 The cameo by Tom Baker was quite moving.
-David loved it too but James, Ally and Cat will have to watch it tomorrow evening because they are on a hill walking weekend and are spending tonight in a bothy in Laggan.
+Davie loved it too but James, Ally and Cat will have to watch it tomorrow evening because they are on a hill walking weekend and are spending tonight in a bothy in Laggan.

-Wednesday 20 November 2013
+Wednesday, 20 November 2013

 Weather, chest pains and Bridget